-Narcolepsy is a sleep disorder that causes excessive sleepiness and frequent daytime sleep attacks.
+Narcolepsy is a nervous system problem that causes extreme sleepiness and attacks of daytime sleep.

 If you have narcolepsy, you may have driving restrictions.
 Restrictions vary from state to state.

-Narcolepsy is lifelong (chronic) condition.
+Narcolepsy is lifelong condition.

 Call your health care provider if:

 You can't prevent narcolepsy.
 Treatment may reduce the number of attacks.
 Avoid situations that trigger the condition if you are prone to attacks of narcolepsy.

 Daytime sleep disorder; Cataplexy

 Borkan JM.
 Narcolepsy.
 In: Ferri: Ferri's Clinical Advisor.
 1st ed.
 Philadephia, Pa: Mosby Elsevier; 2014: section 1.

 Cao M. Advances in Narcolepsy.
 Medical Clinics of North America.
 2010; 94(3): 541-55.